-The Board has nominated three directors, James Costos, Grace R. Skaugen and Kenneth C. Whitney, for election as Class III directors.
-If elected, each Class III director will serve until the annual meeting of shareholders in 2027, or until succeeded by another qualified director who has been elected.
+Our Board of Directors (our "Board") has nominated two directors, Paul J. Taubman and Emily K. Rafferty, for election as Class I directors.
+If elected, each Class I director will serve until the annual meeting of shareholders in 2028, or until succeeded by another qualified director who has been elected.

-The Board recommends that you vote "FOR" each director nominee.
+Our Board recommends that you vote "FOR" each director nominee.